Pika-Software/code-style/lua.md

 tbl[value1 + value2] = value3
 ```

+## Spacing in comments
-## Single space after comment operators and before if not at start of line
+Single space after comment operators and before if not at start of line.
 #### Good
 ```lua
 -- This is a good comment